Baked Seasoned Fries are coated with a delicious, spicy seasoning mix and baked for a crispy, lightened-up, homemade side dish or snack!

 Then onto a baking sheet and into the oven they go!
 Depending on how thick you cut your fries and how crowded your baking sheet is, it should take about 40-45 minutes for them to cook and get nice and crispy.
 After the 40 minute mark, watch them closely…they can go from “almost there” to “oh no!” quickly!

-Serve these fries with hamburgers, hot dogs, or just a side of ketchup.
+Serve these seasoned fries with hamburgers, hot dogs, or just a side of ketchup.
 They are perfect for summer meals and much healthier than fried fast food!

-Baked Seasoned French Fry Recipe
+Baked Seasoned Fries Recipe

-Baked Seasoned French Fries
+Baked Seasoned Fries

-- 3 large or 4 medium russet potatoes
+- 3 large (OR 4 medium) russet potatoes

 - 2 tablespoons canola oil